neo-ngd/NEO-Tutorial/en/9-smartContract/Smart_Contract_basics.md

 </p>
 In this tutorial, you will learn the basics of developing a smart contract

-## 1. Contract structure
-Let's have a look at our basic hello world contract
+Let's have a look at our basic hello world contract.

 ```C#
 using Neo.SmartContract.Framework;
 using Neo.SmartContract.Framework.Services.Neo;